 Nonequity Partner Advantages

-Nonequity partners get the advantage of being a partner in name but without some of the responsibility.
-Outsiders may not be aware that a partner is anything less than a full partner, so nonequity partners enjoy the same prestige as an equity partner without being liable for the debts of the partnership.
+Nonequity partners have the advantage of being considered a partner in name but without some of the responsibility.
+Most nonequity partners still have the "partner" title and are considered leaders in their organizations, but they do not have the obligation to vote on business decisions.
+In fact, many nonequity partners continue the same work they were doing before being named partner, but with a new title and a potential raise.
 Further, nonequity partners do not have to make a capital contribution to the partnership, which can be a significant expense.

 Nonequity Partner Disadvantages